zoltan-nz/jekyll-editor/README.md

 ## Build a basic frontend page with React

-* Using Typescript and React
+-[ ] Using Typescript and React
-* Using Gulp for build tool
+-[ ] Using Gulp for build tool
+-[ ] Livereload changes in Electron app